deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

 Slack Notifications
 -------------------

-To configure Slack notifications go to the page 'Configurations/Integrations' and click on the tab 'Notifications'.
+To configure Slack notifications go to the page 'Configurations/Integrations' and click on the 'Notifications' tab.
 In order to authorize the Deepchecks to send messages to a desired Slack workspace click on the button 'Connect' within the 'Get notified on Slack' rectangle.